 By Dorothy (Miller) Hunsley – Mississauga, Ont.

-When our daughter was about three years old we drove west one summer.
-After two days driving to get out of Ontario and going through rock cuts, the questions came fast and furious from our daughter.
+We drove west one summer when our daughter was about three years old.
+After two days driving to get out of Ontario, the questions came fast and furious from our daughter.

 “Are we there yet?
-Why are we so sure they won’t hit Manitoba?
+Why are we so sure it won’t hit Manitoba?
 Why is the train going on the grass?
-I don’t see any tracks,” she’d machine-gun at us.
+I don’t see any tracks,” she’d machine gun them at us.

 “What are those big things sticking out of grass?”
-Grain elevators!
-She thought the little derricks sticking up were dinosaurs pecking for worms.
+They were grain elevators.
+She thought the little oil derricks sticking up were dinosaurs pecking for worms.

-When you’re city raised and don’t know about farms it can be very confusing.
-We grew up out west.
-Although we didn’t live on farms, we visited them and at an early age knew all about them.
+When you’re city raised and don’t know about farms, it can be very confusing.
+We grew up out west and although we didn’t live on farms, we visited them.
+At an early age knew all about them.
 I don’t think we ever questioned where eggs and milk came from.